-The mission of the Ideas Network 2030 is to provide an informal framework for individuals on the centre-right of British politics, along with other stakeholders interested in long-term global trends, to come together to discuss, evaluate and assess the relevance of these trends to current politics in the United Kingdom.
+The Ideas Network 2030 was launched at Rhodes House, Oxford, in September 2018.
+The mission is to provide an informal framework for individuals of the centre-right of British politics – along with other stakeholders interested in long-term trends and their effects on our economy, politics and society – to meet, discuss, evaluate and assess their relevance and importance to current politics in the United Kingdom.